Audre Lorde: Legacy

 The archives of Audre Lorde are located across various repositories in the United States and Germany.
 The Audre Lorde Papers are held at Spelman College Archives in Atlanta.
 As the description in its finding aid states "The collection includes Lorde's books, correspondence, poetry, prose, periodical contributions, manuscripts, diaries, journals, video and audio recordings, and a host of biographical and miscellaneous material."
 Held at John F. Kennedy Institute of North American Studies at Free University of Berlin (Freie Universität), the Audre Lorde Archive holds correspondence and teaching materials related to Lorde's teaching and visits to Freie University from 1984 to 1992.
 The Audre Lorde collection at Lesbian Herstory Archives in New York contains audio recordings related to the March on Washington on October 14, 1979, which dealt with the civil rights of the gay and lesbian community as well as poetry readings and speeches.

 In January 2021, Audre was named an official "Broad You Should Know" on the podcast Broads You Should Know.

 On February 18, 2021, Google celebrated her 87th birthday with a Google Doodle.

 On April 29, 2022, the International Astronomical Union approved the name Lorde for a crater on Mercury.

-On May 10, 2022, 68th Street and Lexington Avenue by Hunter College was renamed "Audre Lorde Way."
+On May 10, 2022, 68th Street and Lexington Avenue by Hunter College was renamed "Audre Lorde Way".

+On June 28, 2024, the northern part of the Manteuffelstrasse located in Berlin Kreuzberg was renamed to Audre-Lorde-Straße.

+In September 2023, the northern part of the Manteuffelstrasse located in Berlin Kreuzberg was renamed to Audre-Lorde-Straße.
+The project was finalized on June 28, 2024.

+Lorde is the subject of a 2024 biography titled Survival Is a Promise, by Alexis Pauline Gumbs.Tartici, Ayten.
+Celebrating Audre Lorde.
+A new biography is an unabashed homage to the poet known for her political commitment and community building.
+New York Times Book Review.
+September 22, 2024.
+She was an environmental advocate and spoke of environmental racism.